vseryakov/backendjs/README.md

 options to the npm install, see above how to install the package.

 All nodes must have the same configuration, similar to the LRU cache otherwise some unexpected behaviour may happen.
-The config parameter `msg-host` defines where to publish messages and from where messages can be retrieved.
+The config parameter `queue-host` defines where to publish messages and from where messages can be retrieved.
 Having more than one hosts listed will ensure better reliability of delivering messages, publishing will be load-balanced between all configured hosts.

 ## Redis
-To configure the backend to use Redis for messaging set `msg-type=redis` and `redis-host=HOST` where HOST is IP address or hostname of the single Redis server.
+To configure the backend to use Redis for messaging set `queue-type=redis` and `redis-host=HOST` where HOST is IP address or hostname of the single Redis server.

 ## RabbitMQ
-To configure the backend to use RabbitMQ for messaging set `msg-type=amqp` and `amqp-host=HOST` and optionally `amqp-options=JSON` with options to the amqp module.
+To configure the backend to use RabbitMQ for messaging set `queue-type=amqp` and `amqp-host=HOST` and optionally `amqp-options=JSON` with options to the amqp module.

 # Security configurations